bernardadhitya/intern-logbook-chatbot/docs/autofill-github-actions.md

 #### Add Github Actions

-9. Go to the `main.yml` file (or click [here](https://github.com/bernardadhitya/intern-logbook-chatbot/blob/master/.github/workflows/main.yml)), then copy the whole script
+9. Go to the `main.yml` file (or open [this link](https://github.com/bernardadhitya/intern-logbook-chatbot/blob/master/.github/workflows/main.yml) on new tab), then copy the whole script
 ![test](autofill-github-actions-assets/10.png)

 10. Go to the Actions tab, and set a new workflow